TransBrasil (airline): First years as Sadia (1955–1972)

+Logo used between 1966 and 1972.

 Transbrasil was born in the State of Santa Catarina as a sister company of S/A Indústria e Comércio Concórdia, better known by its acronym Sadia.
 In 1953 Omar Fontana, a pilot and one of the sons of the founder of Sadia Attilio Fontana, noticed that a Douglas DC-3 remained parked at Joaçaba Airport, near Concórdia, for the entire weekend.
 Omar Fontana came up with the idea of leasing the aircraft for transporting the products of Sadia to São Paulo.
 In 1954 Sadia acquired its own Douglas DC-3 and started daily flights to São Paulo–Congonhas Airport, having Omar as one of its crew members.
 However, since it was not an airline with a regular schedule, it could not receive subventions from the government.
 In order to avoid this restriction, on January 5, 1955 Omar Fontana founded Sadia S/A – Transportes Aéreos with 35 employees, 3 Douglas DC-3s and 2 Curtiss C-46s.
 The first regular flight was operated on March 16, 1956.